 He was only 29 years old and there were many senior managers in the factory.
 The reason why he was being considered so seriously was his radical idea which had done so much to reduce the production costs.

 But didn’t Manoj saw through the hypocrisy of his ways?
-Yes, he did but it seemed to have it that we are all here as mere actors.
+Yes, he did but he seemed to have a belief that we are all here as mere actors.
 Some chose to play the master, others choose to play the victim.
 And together they conspire to create this ugly game.
 Manoj had learned not to think too much about it.
 It was a sort of belief system that people who are not too introspective develop unconsciously.
 The workers seemed to him a kind of people, a race, in whose best interest it was to get perished.

 And it was not that Manoj needed this weapon to make his workers work like slaves.
 He would swear and curse his workers constantly in order to make sure they work to the fullest of their capacity during the time they paid for.

-On his first day at work, Rajesh had adviced him to keep his distance from his subordinates if he wishes to do his job properly.
+On his first day at work, Rajesh had advised him to keep his distance from his subordinates if he wishes to do his job properly.
 Manoj wasn’t the cursing type when he took the job.
-He even allowed some concessions and some generous leaves during his first couple of months – a practise which earned him a threat of being fired from the job from his boss, Rajesh ‘s father.
+He even allowed some concessions and some generous leaves during his first couple of months – a practice which earned him a threat of being fired from the job from his boss, Rajesh ‘s father.
 Manoj, whose only possession in the world at that time was the house he inherited from his father, knew he would have no future without this job.
 And so he learned his lesson – If he didn’t act cruel, he would be one of the victims of cruelty.

 After that, he did his best to ensure that no workers approach him with requests for concessions.
-The very fact that he felt he was exploiting his workers made him feel angry at them, and this anger made him operate with an unconscious assumption that the workers somehow deserved this behaviour.
+The very fact that he felt he was exploiting his workers made him feel angry at them, and this anger made him operate with an unconscious assumption that the workers somehow deserved this behavior.
 How else was one to make these shitheads work?

 And thus he considered workers ugly because they seemed so passive.
-Their bodies seemed to degenerate before time (he didn’t realise at the same time that it was because of oppression of people like him) and they seemed to have a sort of stink about them that repelled him.
+Their bodies seemed to degenerate before time (he didn’t realize at the same time that it was because of oppression of people like him) and they seemed to have a sort of stink about them that repelled him.
 A stink of stupidity.

-The monstrous man whipped them and they cried and shrieked in pain and afterwards seemed to offer him food (which showed up out of nowhere).
-Manoj, who observed them while himself being unobserved by them, already knew that after his meal, the monster would return to whipping them again.
+The monstrous man whipped them and they cried and shrieked in pain and afterward seemed to offer him food (which showed up out of nowhere).
+Manoj, who observed them while himself being unobserved by them, already somehow knew that after his meal, the monster would return to whipping them again.
 He felt sorry for them and wanted to help them.
 But he was himself scared of this monster, scared of even being seen by him.

 The recurrence of the nightmare itself was bothering him but what bothered him still more was the hostility in the eyes of girls.
 Being a modern man, he wasn’t of the kind to look for meanings in his dreams.
-Modern Psychology was only for mad people while the religious interpretation of dreams was for superstitious.
-He did felt amused though by the realisation that there won’t any Hindu book talking about things contained in his dream.
+Modern psychology was only for mad people while the religious interpretation of dreams was for superstitious.
+He did felt amused though by the realization that there won’t any Hindu book talking about things contained in his dream.

 The question that seemed to bother him most was why the girls hated him?
 What harm had he done to them?
 It was this question that won’t let him sleep.
-He had actually felt sorry for the girls, nothing disgusted him as violence, especially violence against children – he himself had a father who had beaten him a lot (though he remembered how it was humiliation of having to apologise afterwards that had often bothered him more than the actual beating) and, in turn, he won’t punish or let his wife punish his four-year-old daughter in anything other than scoldings.
+He had actually felt sorry for the girls, nothing disgusted him as violence, especially violence against children – he himself had a father who had beaten him a lot (though he remembered how it was humiliation of having to apologize afterward that had often bothered him more than the actual beating) and, in turn, he won’t punish or let his wife punish his four-year-old daughter in anything other than scoldings.
 And that was another reason why his dream bothered him so much.

-He found himself turning around in his bed and being unable to sleep he looked for distraction.
+He found himself turning around in his bed and being unable to sleep as he looked for distraction.
 Again he woke Diksha up, who grumbled a little but not too much, too scared to make her husband angry.
 She had a strong aversion to arguments and could go to great heights to avoid one.

 She had never thought much of sex and except for a couple of times when their arrange marriage was still fresh never enjoyed it much.
 It seemed to her just another sort of duty one does for one’s husband.
 She tried her best to hide her reluctance but it showed on her face and that only made Manoj go at it in a much rougher way.
 If only he knew violence has more meanings than mere physical beatings!

 His bad moods went into the day.
-He sarcastically complimented his wife over her ability to make the food more and more tasteless
+He sarcastically complimented his wife over her ability to make the food more and more tasteless.

-”What happened?” it was a somewhat general question, asking about the reason behind the change in his behaviour in the past few days.
+”What happened?” it was a somewhat general question, asking about the reason behind the change in his behavior in the past few days.
 And, she regretted asking it as soon as it was out.